 Customers like to work with businesses that help out their local community.
 Not only that, but also sponsoring or simply providing product or service for a local event can reach many potential customers, and help put your business name out there.

-Think about local schools, sports clubs or community group events and if your business could benefit them.
-These sorts of events are another chance to showcase to your local community the benefits of your business, and stand out from your competitors.
+These sorts of events are another chance to showcase to your local community, the benefits of your business, and stand out from your competitors.